jrwarwick/snis-web-consoles/README.md

 maybe also a few actually kinda useful utilities, even though not strictly "game stuff".
 E.g., mini-SPA-app-features for: stopwatch/timer, calculator, rot13/viognere "decryptor",

 ### Game data from server
-another bridge? the same one? funky websockets implementation to "directly" get info from server (direct to webbrowser, that is) map-like things, messages (perhaps daemon/GM messages to captain particuarly)
+another bridging process? the same one? funky websockets implementation to "directly" get info from server (direct to webbrowser, that is) map-like things, messages (perhaps daemon/GM messages to captain particuarly) The best options would require some concessions from the upstream game author.
+Either some kind of json publishing, or possibly a couple of lua hooks that can be hacked into providing something like this directly into the webroot of the http-bridge.

 ### Contemplate: Side-channel game info integration possibiliies
-there is some possibility for in-game element, say a password, or coordinates, that could be discovered external to the game proper, because it one of these portable devices was just conficscated from a spy, and it contains the secret info we need; but to "crack it" we need to solve the puzzle on the device, ro get this other device unlocker from somewhere in game.
+There is some possibility for in-game element, say a password, or coordinates, that could be discovered external to the game proper, because it one of these portable devices was just conficscated from a spy, and it contains the secret info we need; but to "crack it" we need to solve the puzzle on the device, or get this other device unlocker from somewhere in game.
+If this becomes a thing, it would probably be good to have some kind of conventional way to include a note in the mission scripts that would advise demon screen and/or put an icon on mission select that "mission requires special external setup/prep".

 ## Screens
 (from https://smcameron.github.io/space-nerds-in-space/#controls)